bazelbuild/bazel-website/governance.md

 ## Governance model

-The Bazel project is led by a core group of contributors,  and managed by the community.
-At this time, all core contributors work for Google, but this will hopefully change over time.
+The Bazel project is led by a core group of contributors and managed by the community.
+At this time, all core contributors work for Google.
 The group of core contributors is self-managing - core contributors are added by two supporting votes from core contributors on the mailing list and no veto within four business days.
 We expect that new contributors will submit a number of patches before they become core contributors.